werasik2aa/Huawei-Unlock-Tool/README.md

 # QCOM UNLOCKER
 Copyright (C) 2018-2023 Moongamer on 4PDA

-<a href="https://github.com/mashed-potatoes/PotatoNV">KIRIN UNLOCKER</a> (BASED ON SOURCE CODE OF POTATO_NV)
-Usrlock - CLI utility for unlocking Huawei devices on Kirin SoCs.
+# <a href="https://github.com/mashed-potatoes/PotatoNV">Usrlock - CLI utility for unlocking Huawei devices on Kirin SoCs.</a>
 Copyright (C) 2020  Andrey Smirnoff (mashed-potatoes)

 This program is free software: you can redistribute it and/or modify